freecode23/car-platform/README.md

 Use the Kafka Console Consumer to Read Messages from the Topic bin/kafka-console-consumer.sh --topic topic-sensor --bootstrap-server localhost:9092 --from-beginning

-# 3. Run Java bridge program:
+# 3. Run just the Java bridge app:
 ## 3.1 Locally
 Note that if you just run bridge app locally without running kafka, it will not be able to pass message to kafka broker.